TinyTrebuchet/saic-test-2021/task3.md

 `$ docker push tinytrebuchet/saic-test-2021:task3`

+To run the docker instance on your machine, do:
+`docker pull tinytrebuchet/saic-test-2021:task3`
+`docker run -it -p <p1>:8888 -p <p2>:9999 tinytrebuchet/saic-test-2021:task3` where <p1> and <p2> should be replaced by the ports on which you want the websites to run on localhost.

 ### Things Learnt
 1. Learnt Docker from scratch, how it works and how to use it
 2. Learnt nginx from scratch, how it works and how to use it.